 If you have ever flown with kids, you know the importance of having plenty of activities to keep them busy.
-But, you don’t always want your kids focused on screens.
-So, here are 10 screen free activities for flying with kids.
-Each of these ideas will not only give your children something to do during your trip while also making them think.
+But, that doesn’t mean you have to stick a screen in front of their faces for the entire flight.
+Here are 10 fun screen free activities for flying with kids.
+Each of these will give your children something to do during your trip while also making them think.

 1. Play “Where Are They Going?”

 Pick a person out of the crowd and have one of your kids make up a story about where they are going.
 Then, let the storyteller pick out a person and you make up the story.
-Take turns until your kids get bored.
+Keep taking turns until your kids get bored.
 Hopefully, your creative storytellers will give you lots of laughs and stay entertained for a large chunk of time.

 2. Make a Christmas or Birthday List

 Depending on which is coming up sooner, have your kids spend their time on the plane making a list of gifts they would like for either their birthday or Christmas.
 As an alternative, you can have them make a list of gifts they want to give to others.

 3. Read up on Your Destination

 Depending on their reading level and interests, you could give them books about the history of the location, guidebooks with ideas on things to do, or even fiction stories set there.

 4. Study a Map

 Amp up your family’s excitement level about the trip by having your children study a map of your destination.
 Taking a road trip across the state?
 Give them a road map to see what cities you will be driving through.
 Visiting a theme park?
 Have them look at a park map to determine what to ride first.